magento/pagebuilder-docs/docs/styling/override-pagebuilder-styles-htmlcode.md

 # Override Page Builder styles using HTML Code

+{:.bs-callout-info}
+The `HTML Code` content type can only override frontend theme and module styles.
+Admin styles cannot be overridden with this content type.

 To quickly develop and test custom CSS overrides for the storefront (before moving them to your modules and themes):

 1. Drag an `HTML Code` content type anywhere on the stage.
 Its position on the stage does not matter.
 Styles added to `HTML Code` will always override same-specificity styles from other sources.